-{\bf Robustness.} To make our data structure robust to adaptive queries, we take the following steps to obtain an robust data structure.
+{\bf Robustness.} To make our data structure robust to adaptive queries, we take the following steps to obtain a robust data structure.
 Starting from the constant success probability, we first repeat the estimation several times and take the median.
-This will provide a high probability for obtaining a correct answer for a fixed point.
+This will provide a high probability of obtaining a correct answer for a fixed point.
 Then we push this success probability to the net points of a unit ball.
-Finally we generalize to all query points in $\R^d$.
-Thus we have a data structure that are robust to adversary query.
+Finally, we generalize to all query points in $\R^d$.
+Thus we have a data structure that is robust to adversary query.

-\paragraph{Roadmap} The rest part of our paper is organized as follow: In Section~\ref{sec:preli}, we describe some definitions, lemmas, and claims that are frequently used.
-In Section~\ref{sec:data}, we demonstrate our data structure in details, including the algorithm and the running time analysis.
-We study the correctness of our data structure in Section~\ref{sec:correctness}.
-We describe how to make our algorithm robust to adversary queries in Section~\ref{sec:adversary}.
-Finally we draw our conclusion in Section~\ref{sec:conclusion}.
+\paragraph{Roadmap} The rest of our paper is organized as follows: In Section~\ref{sec:preli}, we describe some basic definitions and lemmas that are frequently used.
+In Section~\ref{sec:technical}, we list some technical claims for our results.
+In Section~\ref{sec:data}, we demonstrate our data structure in detail, including the algorithm and the running time analysis.
+We perform an analysis of our data structures over the adversary in Section~\ref{sec:adversary}.
+Finally, we draw our conclusion in Section~\ref{sec:conclusion}.